SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

   )
   AND
     ("neglected tropical disease$"
+    OR "African trypanosomiasis"
+    OR "AIDS"
+    OR "appendicitis"
     OR "buruli ulcer"
     OR "chagas"
+    OR "chikungunya"
     OR "dengue"
+    OR "diarrheal disease$"
-    OR "chikungunya"
+    OR "diphteria"
     OR "dracunculiasis" OR "guinea-worm disease"
+    OR "ebola"
     OR "echinococcosis"
-    OR "foodborne trematodiases"
+    OR "foodborne trematodiases" OR "food-borne trematodiases"
+    OR "hemolytic disease"
+    OR "hepatitis B"
+    OR "HIV"
     OR "human african trypanosomiasis" OR "sleeping sickness" OR "leishmaniasis"
     OR "leprosy"
+    OR "lower respiratory infections"
     OR "lymphatic filariasis"
+    OR "malaria"
+    OR "maternal hemorrhage"
+    OR "maternal sepsis"
+    OR "measles"
-    OR "mycetoma" OR "chromoblastomycosis" OR "deep mycoses" OR "onchocerciasis" OR "river blindness"
+    OR "mycetoma" OR "chromoblastomycosis" OR "deep mycoses" OR "neonatal encephalopathy"
+    OR "neonatal sepsis"
+    OR "neural tube defect$"
+    OR "onchocerciasis" OR "river blindness"
+    OR "pertussis"
     OR "rabies"
+    OR "rheumatic heart disease"
     OR "scabies"
     OR "schistosomiasis"
+    OR "sickle cell"
     OR "soil-transmitted helminthias*" OR "hookworm$" OR "roundworm$" OR "whipworm$" OR "Ascaris lumbricoides" OR "Trichuris trichiura" OR "Necator americanus" OR "Ancylostoma duodenale"
     OR "snakebite envenoming"
+    OR "syphilis"
     OR "taeniasis" OR "cysticercosis"
+    OR "tetanus"
     OR "trachoma"
+    OR "trichuriasis"
+    OR "tuberculosis"
+    OR "typhoid fever"
     OR "yaws"
+    OR "yellow fever"
     OR "least developed countr*" OR "least developed nation$" OR "developing countr*" OR "developing nation$" OR "developing states" OR "developing world" OR "less developed countr*" OR "less developed nation$"